 Start-up costs of a new nonprofit organization to expand the Healthy Neighborhoods Initiative beyond a pilot.
 To attract new homebuyers and encourage existing homeowners to invest in Baltimore's neighborhoods, Healthy Neighborhoods, Inc. offers renovation loans and marketing assistance.
 The program aims to increase homeownership, the market value of homes, and the attractiveness of participating Baltimore neighborhoods.

 For support of initiatives to revitalize Patterson Park Friends of Patterson Park advocates for capital improvements and develops events and programs for year-round activity in the park.
 By maximizing the public use and appreciation of the park, the initiatives are expected to increase the desirability of the surrounding neighborhoods, improve safety, and create a sense of stewardship of the park as a city resource.

-For staffing support of the Code Enforcement/Facade Improvement Grant Program.
-By offering matching grants to property owners for investing in their building facades, the Partnership intends to encourage private investment in downtown properties and businesses, and to improve the physical appearance and market appeal of Baltimore City's downtown.
+For continued support of the facade Improvement Program coordinator's position The coordinator markets and administers a facade grant program funded by the City of Baltimore.
+By offering matching grants to property owners, the Partnership encourages private investment in downtown properties and businesses to improve the physical appearance and market appeal of Baltimore City's downtown.
 The program targets buildings that are in violation of zoning and building codes.